jpdarela/LuaEnv/README.md

 - **Configuration-Driven**: Use `build_config.txt` as single source of truth
 - **Error Recovery**: Include comprehensive error handling and cleanup

-## Contributing
+# Contributing
 Contributions are welcome!

-## License
+# License
 This project is in public domain and can be used freely without restrictions.
 However, contributions are appreciated and will be acknowledged in the project documentation.

-## Use of LLMs via GitHub Copilot
+# Use of LLMs via GitHub Copilot
 This project uses GitHub Copilot for code suggestions and improvements.
 The code is generated based on the context provided by the user and is not directly copied from any source.
 The use of Copilot is intended to enhance productivity and code quality, but the final implementation is reviewed and modified by the project maintainers to ensure correctness and adherence to project standards.

 ## Notes on the backend system

 This project started as a simple set of scripts to download and build Lua and LuaRocks on Windows using the MSVC toolchain.
 Over time, it evolved into a more complex system with a Python backend that manages downloads, builds, and configurations.
 The backend is designed to be modular and extensible, allowing for easy addition of new features and improvements.

 The backend system can be used independently of the CLI, allowing for flexible integration with other tools and workflows.
 It provides a robust foundation for managing Lua environments on Windows, with a focus on reliability, performance, and ease of use.
+Check the `backend/` directory for (outdated) documentation on the backend components and their usage.